labs42io/clean-code-typescript/README.md

 **[⬆ back to top](#table-of-contents)**

-### Use searchable names / Avoid Magic Literals
+### Use searchable names

 We will read more code than we will ever write.
 It's important that the code we do write must be readable and searchable.
 By *not* naming variables that end up being meaningful for understanding our program, we hurt our readers.
 Make your names searchable.
-Tools like [ESLint](https://typescript-eslint.io/) can help identify magic literals.
+Tools like [ESLint](https://typescript-eslint.io/) can help identify unnamed constants (also known as magic strings and magic numbers).

 **Bad:**